Speed Limits on Tasmanian Roads

-The legal authority for setting speed limits on all roads in Tasmania is the Commissioner for Transport.
-The Commissioner will make a decision after considering an application and recommendation from the relevant road manager and will typically assess the recommendation in terms of compliance with national traffic engineering standards and guidance.
+The Transport Commissioner is the legal authority for setting speed limits on all roads in Tasmania.
+The Commissioner makes a decision after considering an application and recommendation from the Department of State Growth State Roads division and will typically assess the recommendation in terms of compliance with national traffic engineering standards and guidance.

 How are speed limits set?

 Speed limits need to provide a reasonable balance between traffic flow and local safety considerations.
 Setting realistic speed limits is important to ensure road users obey the speed limit.
 It has been shown that setting low speed limits for higher speed limit environments results in poor compliance and therefore the credibility of a speed limit at a specific location is an important factor that is taken into account.